1.2 The CLTS FS Determines Functional Eligibility for Long-Term Support Programs

 B. Different Descriptions from Different People

-The screener will consider all available information, such as health or school records.
-Then ask, "Given all this information, what would other screeners choose for an answer?"
+The screener will consider all available information, such as health or school records and then ask, "Given all this information, what would other screeners choose for an answer?"

-During a screening, parent(s) may convey a wide variety of emotions and attitudes.
-The certified screener's role is to recognize and respond to those feelings and perceptions and to help describe a child's abilities as accurately and objectively as possible.
-The screener must be aware of the affects of stress, interpersonal relationships and family dynamics on a person's perception of a child's behaviors and needs.
 Professional opinions do not override parents.
-Rather a screener must address parents' views and engage with interest and questions that gently focus on objective information about the child.
+Rather, a screener must address parents' views and engage with interest and questions that gently focus on objective information about the child.
 Here again is the three-step process to follow:

 - Ask more questions and rely on professional observation.
 Ask for details, perhaps a demonstration.
 Consider the whole picture, to see if the "pieces" make sense.

-- Seek additional information from other people such as the child's other parent, teachers, therapists, physicians and other professionals.
+- Seek additional information from other people such as the child's other parent, other family members, teachers, therapists, physicians, and other professionals.

 - Ask, "Given all this information, what would other screeners choose for an answer?"